 - providing information and guidance on online safety in a variety of formats.
-This will include highlighting on-line safety events such as parent evenings and transition events; - drawing their attention to our online safety policy and expectations in our newsletters, on our website and other external communication;

-requesting parents and carers read online safety information when joining our community.
+This will include highlighting on-line safety events such as parent evenings and transition events; - drawing their attention to our online safety policy and expectations in our newsletters and other external communication; - requesting parents and carers read online safety information when joining our community.